senhay/AramisElasticsearchBundle/README.md

 AramisElasticSearchBundle
 ==========

-The AramisElasticSearchBundle allows you to manage your [Elasticsearch](http://www.elasticsearch.org) indexes focusing on the most common uses.
+The AramisElasticsearchBundle allows you to manage your [Elasticsearch](http://www.elasticsearch.org) indexes focusing on the most common uses.

  Among these uses: